rsmusllp/king-phisher/INSTALL.md

 a limited set of Linux flavors.
 To request that one be added, please open a support ticket.

-After cloning the directory run the install.sh script that is in the tools directory as such: ```sudo tools/install.sh```.
+After cloning the repository run the install.sh script that is in the tools directory as such: ```sudo tools/install.sh```.
 This will download all the required packages and set up a default server configuration.
 The automated installation process may take up to 20 minutes to complete depending on the speed at which packages are downloaded.

-**WARNING:** If installing the server component of King Phisher, the automated install script with use the tempalate configuration file which specifies SQLite as the database backend.
+**WARNING:** If installing the server component of King Phisher, the automated install script will use the tempalate configuration file which specifies SQLite as the database backend.
 It is highly recommended that PostgreSQL be used over SQLite to support future database upgrades.
 For more information on selecting and configuring a database backend, please see the